Creatine for Women Over 40: Why Purity Matters for Brain Fog & Menopause Fatigue

 The Clear Answer:

-3. Is creatine safe for long-term daily use?
+4. Is creatine safe for long-term daily use?

 The Clear Answer: Yes.

-4. What is the best type and dose for a woman in midlife?
+5. What is the best type and dose for a woman in midlife?

 The Clear Answer:

 The fatigue, brain fog, muscle loss, and metabolic slowdown you've been experiencing aren't signs of personal failure.
-They're symptoms of a biochemical energy deficit, one that becomes more pronounced as estrogen declines and creatine stores drop below the threshold your cells need to function optimally.
+They're symptoms of a biochemical energy deficit, one that becomes more pronounced as estrogen declines and creatine stores drop below the threshold your cells need to function well.

 Explore ThriveOn Stronger →